Updated on September 12th, 2023

 9. Problem Solving

 For example, how to contact a company if there’s a service outage or a billing issue is worth introducing.
-Those are problems that happen to people every day, and knowing how to resolve them is valuable.
+Those are problems that happen to people every day, and knowing how to resolve them is valuable, serving as practical examples of teaching life skills.

 It’s also wise to sprinkle in some tips about conflict resolution.
 After all, confrontation and disagreements are often stressful, particularly for students not used to handling challenging situations independently.

 Give them guidance on how to approach conflict productively and politely, as that could help save them a lot of hardship.
-Plus, it’s a problem-solving skill they’ll be able to use for the rest of their lives, making it particularly valuable.
+Plus, it’s a problem-solving skill they’ll be able to use for the rest of their lives, making it particularly valuable skill.

 Ultimately, every family is different, and you likely know your young adult’s hobbies and preferences better than anyone.
 If you think a particular life skill will benefit them based on your household, don’t be afraid to share it!